listx/listx_blog/post/2014-09-05-rpn-calculator.md

 The next thing to notice is that the `evaluate` function is composed of smaller helper functions, `mkTerm` and `reduce`.
 `mkTerm` simply converts a `String` type into an appropriate `Term` type.
-`reduce` takes a list of `Term` values, and reduces it as much as possible by applying the `stackManip` function over it with `foldl` (Haskell's version of a single-pass loop).
+`reduce` takes a list of `Term` values, and reduces it as much as possible by applying the `modifyStack` function over it with `foldl` (Haskell's version of a single-pass loop).

-When `stackManip` encounters a `TermInt`, it pushes the number into the stack.
+When `modifyStack` encounters a `TermInt`, it pushes the number into the stack.
 When it encounters a `TermOp`, it applies that operator to the first 2 items in `stack`, and pushes this result back into `stack`.
 The `drop 2 stack` is necessary because Haskell's types by default are immutable.